hstern2/amsr/README.md

 ### Branches
 Branches are formed automatically when atoms can no longer make bonds.
-They can also be made by "capping" or "saturating" an atom with hydrogens, using a period `.`.
-The capping hydrogens are applied to the most recently-added atom which can still make bonds.
+They can also be made by "capping" or "saturating" an atom with hydrogens, using a period `.` (capping hydrogens are applied to the most recently-added atom which can still make bonds).
-New atoms will then be added to those added earlier, forming a branch.
+New atoms will then be bonded to those added earlier, forming a branch.

 | AMSR | molecule |
 | --- | --- |